gnvr29/actions-linter-test/README.md

 # actions-linter-test
-Just a repo for testing github actions
+Just a repository for testing github actions